Is It Better to Sleep In or Work Out?

-"Both sleep and exercise are main behaviors that contribute to physical and mental health," says Kelly Glazer Baron, Ph.D., a clinical psychologist and sleep researcher at the Feinberg School of Medicine at Northwestern University.
+"Both sleep and exercise are main behaviors that contribute to physical and mental health," says Kelly Glazer Baron, Ph.D., a clinical psychologist and an associate professor at the University of Utah.
 Her research has found that clocking at least seven hours of sleep can actually help you work out longer and harder the next day.
 And the exercise/sleep equation goes both ways—people with insomnia who started a regular aerobic exercise program improved the quality of their sleep and felt less tired during the day, another study from Northwestern University found.
 So working out on no sleep can actually help with the whole “no sleep” thing!
 (Even more proof: Why Sleep Is the #1 Most Important Thing For a Better Body)

 Considering multiple studies point to the direct relationship between sleep and exercise, there's no denying that you should strive for adequate amounts of both, adds Shannon Fable, director of exercise programming at national gym chain Anytime Fitness.
 "If that's impossible, try to only sacrifice your sleep two to three days during the week in order to hit the early morning cycling class.
 Get some extra sleep the other days and on the weekends."

 If you got seven to eight hours of sleep the night before...
 You're good to hit the gym, says Fable.
 Seven to nine hours of sleep is what most adults need, according to the National Sleep Foundation.

 If you've been sleeping less than six hours most nights that week...
 It's time to rethink your schedule, recommends Baron.
 See where you can cut corners to be more efficient: Head to bed 15 minutes earlier or shave 10 minutes off your morning routine to get a bit more sleep.
-If you're not a morning person, consider a lunch break or an after work gym time.
-(Try this Insanely Effective 15-Minute Workout when you're crunched for time.)
+If you're not a morning person, consider a lunch break or an after-work gym time.
+(Try this insanely effective 15-minute workout when you're crunched for time.)